Alphabet sales growth revived as advertisers flock back to Google

 Alphabet’s profit was $11.2 billion, or $16.40 per share, compared with the average estimate of $7.698 billion, or $11.18 per share, among analysts tracked by Refinitiv.

-Google competitors Facebook Inc, Amazon.com Inc and Twitter Inc also released financial results on Thursday that were above expectations, showing how internet companies have fared well through the pandemic.
+Google competitors Facebook Inc FB.O, Amazon.com Inc AMZN.O and Twitter Inc TWTR.N also released financial results on Thursday that were above expectations, showing how internet companies have fared well through the pandemic.
 Facebook shares on Thursday were up 30% this year, Amazon 71% and Twitter 51%.

 Alphabet’s total costs and expenses rose 12% from a year ago to $35 billion in the third quarter, compared with a 7% jump a quarter ago.